Trump sends message to Iranian protesters: ‘Help is on its way’

 At least 2,000 people have been killed and thousands more arrested, according to human rights groups, with an impenetrable media blackout still in place.

-The American leader urged demonstrations, triggered initially by a spiralling economy, to continue and warned Iran would “pay a big price” for the killings.
+The American leader called for demonstrations, triggered initially by a spiralling economy, to continue and warned Iran would “pay a big price” for the killings.

 “Iranian Patriots, KEEP PROTESTING – TAKE OVER YOUR INSTITUTIONS!!!” he wrote in a post on Truth Social on Tuesday.